Balogun and Nigeria avenge shock CAR loss

 Mali won 1-0 away in Kenya, thanks to Ibrahima Kone's 55th-minute goal, while Uganda beat Rwanda by the same score after Fahad Bayo made the breakthrough midway through the first half in Entebbe.

-In Sunday's other late games, Zambia entertain Equatorial Guinea in Group B whose leaders Tunisia travel to Mauritania.
+In Sunday's other late games, Zambia were held to a 1-1 draw by Equatorial Guinea as the visitors continued their impressive start to Group B.

+Fashion Sakala gave the hosts the lead after 65 minutes only for Federico Bikoro to level with eight minutes left.

+Tunisia, who play in Mauritania in Sunday's late game, lead the group with nine points, two ahead of Equatorial Guinea with Zambia on four and the Mauritanians yet to avoid defeat.